North Dakota Auto Insurance [Rates + Cheap Coverage Guide]

 Ensure that you have the adequate coverage you need for this!
 The minimum coverage may not even be enough to cover all of the costs of an accident, so making sure you protect yourself with the optimal coverage will make sure you don’t have to pay out of pocket.

-North Dakota wants every person in a vehicle is safe while on the road.
-They have enacted seat belt and car seat laws to help ensure the safety of not only the driver but the other occupants of the vehicle.
+It’s important to make sure every person in a vehicle is safe while on the road.
+North Dakota has enacted seat belt and car seat laws to help ensure the safety of not only the driver but the other occupants of the vehicle.

 There have been countless studies done on how vital proper car seats and the use of a seat belt can be in the case of an accident.
 There is a MUCH higher likelihood of fatality if not used.

 |Seat Belt Law in Maine||Details|

 |1st Offense Max Fine||$20|

 |Car Seat Laws||Details|

 |7 years and younger and less than 57 inches|

 |Adult belt permissible||8 through 17 years; 7 years and younger and at least 57 inches|